-Policy statement - Many of the babies/ toddlers attending nursery will be bottle fed and therefore, the following guidelines are in place.
-This must be shared with parents of babies who are bottle fed when they start at the nursery.
 We aim to follow each child's individuals feeding pattern whilst they are at nursery.
 Parents are asked to share information about their child's feeding pattern with staff and to update staff as and when there are any changes.
 All bottle - fed babies, parents / carers must complete an 'All about me' form which clearly states the number of feeds per day, times of feeds and the quantity (ml/oz.)
-These forms must be updated as and when needed.
-The nursery is not able to make up formula feeds which have been mixed with other powder/food.
-If parents have an unusual feeding requirement (such as mixing the formula with other powder/food) this must be discussed with the Nursery Manager.
-It may be necessary for written confirmation to be gained from the baby's health visitor/doctor.
+These forms must be updated as and when needed

-• The current Department of Health guidance states that, each bottle should made up fresh for each feed as storing made up formula milk may increase the chance of a baby becoming ill and should be avoided.
+• The current Department of Health guidance states that, each bottle should be made up fresh for each feed as storing pre-made up formula milk may increase the chance of a baby becoming ill and should be avoided.